Road layout in the KPZ class: Introduction

 This process can be thought of as a marked point process $\xi$ where the starting point $X_i$ of car \(i\) is a point in the homogeneous Poisson point process on \(\mathbb R^2\), and this gets decorated with the mark $(\theta_i,\,\ell_i)$ which represent the direction the car goes towards and the distance it travels respectively.
 The mark space is $ [0,2\pi )\times[0,\infty) $, equipped with the standard product Borel \(\sigma\)-algebra.
 By the marking theroem \cite[Theorem 5.6]{last2017lectures}, $\xi$ is a Poisson point process on $\bigl(\mathbb{R}^2\times [0,2\pi)\times[0,\infty)\bigr)$.
 We are after the number \(N_r\) of cars that come \(r\) close to the origin.

 Without loss of generality we now assume that a car starts from coordinate \((-z,0)\) of \(\mathbb R^2\), where \(z\) is a positive real.
-If \(z\le r\) then the car does appear in the disc \(B(0,\,r)\) of radius \(r\) around the origin.
+If \(z\le r\) then the car already starts inside the disc \(B(0,\,r)\) of radius \(r\) around the origin.

 For \(z>r\), as seen from Figure \ref{fig:carr} and a bit of trigonometry, the car intersects \(B(0,\,r)\) if and only if \(|\sin\theta|\le\tfrac rz\) and \(\ell\ge z\cos\theta-\sqrt{r^2-z^2\sin^2\theta}\).
 For a car in general position the quantity \(z\) is to be replaced by the distance of the car's starting point from the origin.
 This way, exactly cars of the marked point process \(\xi\) in the above region of \(\bigl(\mathbb{R}^2\times [0,2\pi)\times[0,\infty)\bigr)\) will make it into \(B(0,\,r)\).
 Hence the number \(N_r\) of such cars is Poisson distributed with parameter equal the mean of this number.